Course Home¶

 Taught by Ethan Boos — robotics engineer at Georgia Tech Research Institute and part-time Robotics PhD student at Georgia Tech researching hybrid autonomy behavior architectures.

-1. Five CodeGrade assignments¶
+1. Three autograded assignments¶

 - Multi-threading & concurrency: when concurrency actually helps, and how to dodge the classic pitfalls.